-Conventional subsurface exploration methods provide limited data for project design, which can result in constructability issues and increased cost.
-Advanced geotechnical exploration methods offer solutions for generating more accurate geotechnical characterizations that improve design and construction, leading to shorter project delivery times and reducing the risks associated with limited data on subsurface site conditions.
+Providing better site characterization through well considered geotechnical site characterization planning and selection of exploration methods minimize and prevent constructability issues and increased project costs.
+Advanced geotechnical exploration methods offer solutions for generating more accurate geotechnical characterizations that improve design and construction decisions, leading to shorter project delivery times and reducing the risks associated with limited data on subsurface site conditions.

 Advances in hydraulic modeling tools are providing a more comprehensive understanding of complex flow patterns at river crossings versus traditional modeling techniques.
 These 2D hydraulic modeling and 3D computer visualization technologies also facilitate more effective communication and collaboration, improving agencies’ ability to design safer and more cost-effective and resilient structures on waterways.

 For more information: Hydraulics - Bridges & Structures - Federal Highway Administration (dot.gov)

 Many States continue to see an increase in the number of highways and bridges needing attention, and those that are posted for reduced loads adversely affect travel, freight movement, and emergency response times.
 Project bundling helps address this national issue.
 By awarding a single contract for several similar preservation, rehabilitation, or replacement projects, agencies can streamline design and construction, reduce costs, and effectively decrease transportation project backlogs.

 For more information: FHWA - Center for Innovative Finance Support - Alternative Project Delivery (dot.gov)